brchn6/Evolutionary_Learning_Under_Stress_Using_GFP_Feedback/README.md

 - Heat-accelerated GFP degradation/maturation changes: faster decay or slower proper folding at high temperature can lower steady-state GFP despite selection.
 - Additional resource and damage constraints: sustained stress can accumulate damage, lower fitness broadly, or reprioritize expression away from GFP.

-### Model extensions to better match reality
+### Suggestions for model extensions to better match reality
-If you want the 39 °C control to rise then drop (more realistic), consider these tweaks in the engine:
+If we want the 39 °C control to rise then drop (more realistic), we can try these tweaks in the engine:
 - Relax strict Moran: decouple birth/death events (allow k deaths without births), or use stochastic rates (e.g., Gillespie-style events) with temperature-dependent death rates.
 - Add explicit GFP dynamics: dGFP/dt = production − decay with temperature-dependent decay (and optional maturation delay); reduce production globally under stress.
 - Temperature-dependent global cost: scale the cost multiplier up with temperature to reflect broad expression slow-downs.
 - Damage/aging state: accumulate stress-induced damage that reduces division rate or increases death probability over time at high temperatures.
 - Resource limits: impose carrying-capacity or energy budget constraints that penalize sustained high GFP under stress.

-### Quick knobs you can try now (approximate effects)
-- Increase GFP metabolic cost and/or its curvature to penalize sustained high GFP.
-- Increase stress-induced switching and lower inheritance noise to produce sharper transitions but add decay (if implemented) to create a peak-then-fall.
-- Use stronger feedback sensitivity so the driver cools quickly; passives will still follow but can diverge if you introduce well-specific noise or costs.

-These changes can be added incrementally to the core in `src/main.py` to explore how each hypothesis (non-Moran dynamics, global dampening, heat-driven degradation) impacts the trajectories.